SATURDAY the EIGHTH - 11:09 PM

 "Because this is a slum?
 Because you're so obsessed with running yourself down in the service of some imaginary virtue... of romanticizing poverty and powerlessness?"

 "Glenn was always the one who romanticized victims," Andy protested.
 "I, frankly, despise them.
 Everybody who actually deals with the situation does, too.
 It's easy to love the poor... at a distance."
 Andy found himself staring at a sock he'd removed, twirling it between his fingers and pondering.
-"Like two years ago, when he was here and asked me to find him a homeless man for some PR stunt; white guy, middle-aged but not a bum, or at least someone who could be cleaned up and passed off as a downsized middle manager.
+"Like two years ago, when he was here and asked me to find him a homeless man for some PR stunt; white guy, middle-aged but not a bum, or at least someone who could be cleaned up and passed off as a downsized middle manager cut loose during the plague.
 I remember the whole spin; that was just after the Catfish got kicked out of Congress..."

 "He retired," Anne objected.
 “They jiggered his district…”